 Generation Addicted, the second project, explored the tragic world of heroin and opioid addiction in the Philadelphia area and beyond.
 Lattanzio and his colleagues spent nearly six months reporting on the deadly crisis across four states and the District of Columbia.

-The project was honored with three regional EMMY Awards including Best Investigative Report and Best Feature News Report and a regional Edward R. Murrow Award for Innovation.
+The project was honored with three regional EMMY Awards including Best Investigative Report and Best Feature News Report and a regional and national Edward R. Murrow Award for Innovation.
 In 2017, the national Emmy board honored the program as well with a national News and Documentary EMMY Award.

 During the fast-paced 2016 U.S. presidential election, Lattanzio and fellow reporter David Chang focused on Millennials and politics as part of the series, Battleground Bros.
 The duo followed the Clinton and Trump campaigns across Pennsylvania and spoke to college students about the issues driving them to the polls on Election Day.
 The series earned the first regional Best in Social Media Edward R. Murrow Award.

-Lattanzio is a 2003 graduate of Roman Catholic High School and holds a degree in Digital Design from Philadelphia University.
+Lattanzio is a 2003 graduate of Roman Catholic High School and holds a bachelor's degree in Digital Design from Philadelphia University.
 He was raised in South Philadelphia before relocating to Washington Township, New Jersey.
-He currently lives in Philadelphia with his husband Joshua.
+He now lives in Philadelphia with his husband Joshua.

-- Follow Vince on Twitter: @VinceLattanzio - Like Vince on Facebook - Email Vince: Vince.Lattanzio@nbcuni.com
+- Like Vince on Facebook - Follow Vince on Instagram: @VinceLattanzio - Follow Vince on Twitter: @VinceLattanzio - Email Vince: Vince.Lattanzio@nbcuni.com